ThK-Systems/checkmk-goodies/README.md

 It is designed for environments where zram acts as a **pressure buffer**, not as a primary memory resource.

-The plugin exposes three services: `zram used`, `zram filled`, and `zram compression`, each representing a single, well-defined aspect of zram behavior.
+The plugin exposes two services: `zram used` and `zram compression`, each representing a single, well-defined aspect of zram behavior.

 The main service, `zram used`, tracks the **logically used (uncompressed) data volume** and is the only stateful check.
 Alerting is based on **relative fullness** of zram, using configurable percentage thresholds rather than fixed sizes.
 This makes the check independent of the actual zram configuration and robust across hosts.